The end of Google Friend Connect

 But things will change for site/blog owners who don’t use Google's own proprietry "Blogger" Platform as the Google Friend Connect system will stop functioning from 1st March 2012.
 Google are pushing for the use of their Google+ network instead — which is slightly odd as it doesn't do the same thing in the same way.

 Friends Connect will still work but you can only join The Dark Fortress if you have a Google "Blogger" site yourself.
 So it seems to me with the much reduced functionality it doesn't seem worth keeping and maintaining here.
 So it is going to go.

 I'd like to thank all those who've become a 'Friend' of this site over that last year.
 If you used Friend Connect to get site updates there are other ways you can continue to subscribe to The Dark Fortress, if you’d like of course.

 Other ways to follow or subscribe to The Dark Fortress

 You can use this RSS Feed link to subscribe to The Dark Fortress RSS feed.
-Once at the Feedburner page there you can choose to subscribe to The Dark Fortress using your preferred RSS reader.
-I use Google Reader, seems to work well enough and updates pretty much instantly when a feed is published.
+Copy the url into your favorite your preferred RSS reader.
+I use Feedly.

-Although I don't post much on Twitter, all the site's updates are automatically anounced there.
+Although I don't post much on Twitter, all the site's updates are automatically announced there.
 Follow @thedarkfortress.

 Nothing's decided yet, but in all probability I will install Facebook's Like 'Facepile' panel instead and see how that goes.
 It seems to be a fairly universal facility that I can't see Facebook turning off any time soon.
 But time will tell.